Xlythe/DAO/README.md

 private int max_players;
 ```

-Now lets make queries easy.
-Create a static inner class that extends Model.Query, and add a few convience methods like id() and name().
+The Model class comes with a Query inner class, but we can extend it to make it easier to use.
+Lets add a few convenience methods like id() and name().

 ```java
 public static class Query extends Model.Query<Game> {